DrJupiter/ML-OPS-FINAL-24/reports/README.md

 __github actions__: Getting DVC to pull the data correctly.
 The docker image required work in terms of running out of space, which is also why we only built the version without NVIDIA's pre-built image.

 __compute engine__: We struggled with getting the compute VM to use our image correctly and run it on the GPU.
 We spent a lot of time and credits figuring out how to get a VM instance with the correct CUDA driver and Python version.

 __docker__: We struggled figuring out how to lower compile times.
 It was also a struggle to get the image running on the cloud and on the GPU.

 __fast-api__: We spent a lot of time working on the FastAPI application and it took quite a long time to get it right.
 In line with that, we had problems with inconsistencies in the performance of the application on the development server (locally) versus when deployed on GCP's Cloud Run service, i.e. the static files for CSS being blocked because they were served on HTTP.
-Furthermore, we experienced erroneous behavior because of having multiple instances where i.e. the update monitoring endpoint generated a new data drift report but only for 1 given instance.
+Furthermore, we experienced issues when running multiple instances.
+The error was making sure the instances were synced, when the user refreshed the page.

 __evidently ai__: The process of creating a data drift report for images was quite unknown and we spent time figuring out the best way to compare differences.
-Once we decided on using output embeddings we spent quite some time implementing that behavior.
+Once we decided on using output embeddings we spent quite some time implementing that functionality.

 In general, we spent more time on tedious debugging related to versioning of data and code as the project grew in complexity.
 We found that it was a bit difficult transitioning into a more complex Github repository with multiple developers working on different branches and having to abide by newly created pre-commit rules, and github actions.

-### Question 27 [x]
+### Question 27

 > **State the individual contributions of each team member.
 This is required information from DTU, because we need to**
 > **make sure all members contributed actively to the project**